rust-crates/std_prelude/README.md

 // you now have access to HashMap, io::Write, str::FromStr, etc.
 ```

-For a full list of the items that are imported, see [lib.rs](src/lib.rs)
+For a full list of the items that are imported, see
+[the crate documentation][1]

 This library is to add several "often used" traits, structs and methods
 that (in the opinionated version of this author) should have been